 However, this timeframe is much more significant for the trends in technology, policy and markets shaping the transition.
-Under both orderly and disorderly transition scenarios, we expect significant opportunities for holdings that are directly helping to drive the decarbonisation of the economy through their core products or services (for example, ITM Power and Ceres Power).
-Companies in the portfolio showing other forms of climate leadership (such as Ocado and Genus) should also benefit.
+Under both orderly and disorderly transition scenarios, we expect significant opportunities for holdings that are directly helping to drive the decarbonisation of the economy through their core products or services.
+Companies in the portfolio showing other forms of climate leadership should also benefit.
 They may avoid regulatory penalties, gain access to advantaged technologies and reinforce their brands.

 Conversely, both orderly and disorderly scenarios increase the transitional risks for holdings that make a significant contribution to the portfolio's weighted average carbon intensity (WACI) through their direct or indirect emissions, although the timing may vary in different markets.
-These include holdings such as Wayfair, which may face higher costs to operate or other restrictions as emissions regulations tighten and the costs of carbon increase.
+Holdings may face higher costs to operate or other restrictions as emissions regulations tighten and the costs of carbon increase.